American Scouting overseas: Program

-The meetings and activities of Far East Council units are basically the same as those in the United States.
+The meetings and activities of Far East Council units are the same as those in the United States.
 Minor modifications are sometimes necessary because of circumstances that occur when living in another country.
 These modifications often lead to cooperative efforts between the BSA members and Scouts of other associations who attend joint Scouting activities such as jamborees, rallies, community projects, and other events.